 What is the Subject-Verb Agreement?
-Subject-verb agreement can be defined as the agreement of a subject and its corresponding verb in a sentence in reference to number.
+The subject-verb agreement can be defined as the agreement of a subject and its corresponding verb in a sentence in reference to the number.

 Also referred to as verb-subject concord, the existing agreement between a subject and its verb is governed by a series of rules and principles that determine how the two relate.
 In other words, both the verb and its subject must be in either singular or in the plural as dictated by a set of rules, unless otherwise.